-My next new book - A Cycling Year - will be published in October by Little Peak Press and, just in time for Yorkshire Day, I am now taking pre-orders.
+My next new book - A Cycling Year - will be published on 10th October by Little Peak Press and I am now taking pre-orders.

 A Cycling Year takes its inspiration from an old map and my love of Yorkshire.
 Walking around a flea market in Hawes in Wensleydale about 15 years ago after a particularly wet and windy mountain bike ride I found an old map hidden under some books.
 I love maps and live in Otley in Wharfedale, so I was especially excited to find this copy of Bartholomew’s Sheet 6 printed in 1938 and backed with cloth.
 This map was aimed at cyclists, to help them plan routes and carry in the back pocket of their jersey to help them find their way.
 I had the map framed and hung it on the wall above my kitchen table where I could see it every day and use it to plan my adventures.